 Step 1: Know Your Present Tense

-Now that we are aware of the basics and which auxiliary verb to use where, the first instruction is to remember the present tense conjugation of both être and avoir.
-The table below will help jog your memory.
+Now that we are aware of the basics and which auxiliary verb to deploy where, the first thing you need to do is remember the present tense conjugations of both être and avoir.
+The table below will help!

 |Être Present Tense Conjugation||Avoir Present Tense Conjugation|